zac7777/Entropy/Entropy/Sets/Swords.md

 ---

-*Quillon Hook:* 2 AP, target creature within Melee Range unequips a light and/or contact weapon
+*Quillon Hook:* 2 AP, target creature within Melee Range unequips a light and/or contact weapon, the weapon is sent 5m away to the ground

 Proficiency requirement: 4